slothsoft/example-javascript-website/README.md

 # Preface

-Let me preface this tutorial by saying: I'm not a JavaScript developer.
+Let me preface this diary by saying: I'm not a JavaScript developer.
 I don't *want* to be a JavaScript developer.
 I've over ten years in Java and I don't plan to change that any time soon.

 But I'm a firm believer of using the right tool for the job, so I'm trying to learn how to swing the JavaScript pocket knife, just in case I need something different than my Java hammer someday.